Uptime Monitoring

 Request Body

-For POST, PUT, and PATCH requests, you can specify a request body to send with each check.
+For POST, PUT, and PATCH methods, you can specify a request body to send with each check.

 Metrics